 In the Churchwarden’s Accounts 1729 – 1777 there is an annual payment variously spelled ‘Gayle, Gail, Gaill, Gale, Gayl or Gaile’ money.
 Similar payments also occur in the Overseers of the Poor Books – 1771 – 1798.
-Neither Churchwardens or Overseers used any system of spelling at this time – they wrote as they heard.
+We now know that this was ‘Gaol Money’ and later referred to as ‘County Rate’ Neither Churchwardens or Overseers used any system of spelling at this time – they wrote as they heard.
+It has been suggested that in the 18th century many of the older people would have lost their teeth and that their pronunciation suffered, as well as speaking in Dorset dialect.

-On some occasions this was paid to ‘the constable’.
+On some occasions the Gale was paid to ‘the constable’.
 It is clearly paid near Quarter days, but not every quarter.
 It was £3 12s 6d on every occurrence.
-Was it only paid when there was someone from Milton Abbas Parish in gaol?

 We presume that this was for a a gaol or jail somewhere.
-There was no gaol in Milton Abbas.
+There was no gaol that we know of in Milton Abbas, although there is one mention in the Churchwardens Accounts of ‘cleaning out the dungeons’.

 Was there a constable and a jail for each hundred in the 18th Century?